iOS 26

 If none of the above solutions have resolved the issue, restoring your iPhone via Finder or iTunes is the next logical step.

-Make sure your iPhone is fully backed up with all of your recent data to avoid data loss.
+Ensure your iPhone is fully backed up with your recent data to avoid data loss.

 Follow the steps in this guide to restore your iPhone.
-After the restore process is complete, set up your iPhone as new or restore from the previously noted backup.
+After completing the restore process, set up your iPhone as new or restore from the previously noted backup.

 Contact Apple Support

-If you’ve exhausted all other options and your iPhone is still stuck in SOS mode, you should reach out to Apple Support online or visit an authorized Apple service center for help.
+If you’ve exhausted all other options and your iPhone is still stuck in SOS mode, you should contact Apple Support online or visit an authorized Apple service center for help.

-Representatives will be able to inspect your device for lesser-known, but pertinent issues that could be causing the issue with the iPhone being stuck in SOS mode.
+Representatives will be able to inspect your device for lesser-known but pertinent issues that could be causing the problem with the iPhone being stuck in SOS mode.

 Wrap-Up: iPhone Stuck in SOS Mode